Abhigyann-Singh/Machine-Learning-FromScratch/README.md

 # ML Algorithm Implementation

-This repository contains implementations of various machine learning algorithms.
+This repository contains implementations of various machine learning algorithms from scratch in python with basic python functions and numpy library.
 Each algorithm is implemented in a separate file .

 ## Algorithms Included